Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Experiments

 \subsection{Qualitative Results}

+\paragraph{Human evaluation.} We gather an evaluation set comprising 256 complex prompts that encompass camera control, natural scenery, food, animals, people, and imaginative content.
+The survey is conducted on Amazon Mechanical Turk.
+Following Make-A-Video \citep{singer2022make}, we assess video quality, the accuracy of text-video alignment and motion fidelity.
+In evaluating video quality, we present two videos in a random sequence and inquire from annotators which one possesses superior quality.
+When considering text-video alignment, we display the accompanying text and prompt annotators to determine which video aligns better with the given text, advising them to overlook quality concerns.
+For motion fidelity, we let annotators determine which video has the most natural notion.
+As shown in Fig.~\ref{fig:human}, our method achieves the best human preferences on all evaluation parts.

-As depicted in Fig.~\ref{fig:compare_1}, our approach exhibits superior text-video alignment and visual fidelity compared to the recently open-sourced ModelScope~\citep{wang2023modelscope} and ZeroScope\footnote{https://huggingface.co/cerspense/zeroscope-v2-576w}.
-Additionally, our method matches or even surpasses the visual quality of the current state-of-the-art methods, including Imagen Video and Make-A-Video.
+Specifically, our approach exhibits superior text-video alignment and motion fidelity compared to the recently open-sourced ModelScope~\citep{wang2023modelscope}, ZeroScope, VideoCrafter~\citep{chen2023videocrafter1} and LaVie~\citep{wang2023lavie}.
+Additionally, as depicted in Fig.~\ref{fig:compare_1}, our method matches or even surpasses the visual quality of the current state-of-the-art methods, including Imagen Video and Make-A-Video.
+Furthermore, Show-1 surpasses the commercial products Gen-2 and Pika in terms of text-video alignment, as illustrated in Fig.~\ref{text}.

+\paragraph{Motion Customization and Video Editing/stylization.} In Fig.~\ref{fig:application1}, we present visual comparisons of Show-1 with four other methods such as Gen-1~\citep{esser2023structure} and Tune-A-Video~\citep{wu2022tune}.
+The goal is to harness the motion captured in the original video, where \textit{"sharks are swimming in the sea,"} to create a new video based on the prompt \textit{"The planes are flying in the sky."} Other methods struggle to alter the original form of the subjects in the video, resulting in unrealistic transformations like a shark-shaped airplane.
+On the contrary, Show-1 excels in customizing motion, managing even complex compositional adjustments successfully, such as depicting sharks or airplanes moving accurately in their respective environments.

+As shown in Fig.~\ref{fig:application2}, Show-1 is also capable of delivering impressive results in video stylization and editing that align with the accompanying text.
+Note that the results are from ~\cite{jeong2023vmc}.

-\subsection{Ablation studies.}
+\subsection{Ablation Studies}

-\textbf{Impact of different combinations of pixel-based and latent-based VDMs.} To assess the integration method of pixel and latent-based VDMs, we conduct several ablations.
-For fair comparison, we employe the T5 encoder~\citep{2020t5} for text embedding in all low-resolution stages and the CLIP text encoder~\citep{clip} for high-resolution stages.
-As indicated in Tab.~\ref{ablation1}, utilizing pixel-based VDMs in the low-resolution stage and latent diffusion for high-resolution upscaling results in the highest CLIP score with reduced computational expenses.
-On the other hand, implementing pixel-based VDMs during the high-resolution upscaling stage demands significant computational resources.
-These findings reinforce our proposition that combining pixel-based VDMs in the low-resolution phase and latent-based VDMs in the high-resolution phase can enhance text-video alignment and visual quality while minimizing computational costs.